-ANSWER: Defendant Mohammed objects to the term "concocted" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+ANSWER: Defendant lacks sufficient knowledge or information upon which to form a belief as to the truth of the allegations contained in this paragraph.

 31. Accordingly, even though he was innocent, plaintiff Nash pleaded guilty to a drug offense on March 22, 2004, and was sentenced to Cook County Department of Corrections Boot Camp.